8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 Now, here's the plan.

 I updated the Mark 1 Pie to include the multi-factor fund and changed the allocation described in the [Recalibrating the portfolio (again) section](#recalibrating-the-portfolio-again); 40-33-27 for the extended market, total market, and multi-factor fund, respectively.
 (Note: Changing the Pie itself means anywhere the Mark 1 Pie is used was updated; convenient that.)
-I updated all the other Pies to reduce the non-equities Slice to 1 percent and raised the equities Slice as needed to get the containing Pie to 100 percent.
+I updated all the other Pies to reduce the non-equities Slice to 1 percent and raised the equities Slice as needed to get the Pie to 100 percent.

 I sold the commodity funds, which are part of the alternatives (low-correlation) listed above; they were up around 30 percent when I sold.
 As the other securities become positive, I plan on selling them.